 Friends like the staff at this entire shop dedicated to selling onesies.

-At this point, in this shop, surrounded by $240 baby clothes, the cutester felt less like a media fabrication and more like a damning indictment of my generation.
+At this point, in this shop, surrounded by £160 baby grows, the cutester felt less like a media fabrication and more like a damning indictment of my generation.
 Yes: I had made friends.
 But they weren't cool friends.
 And up till the point when crying on the internet about how much you love Niall Horan became a thing that earned you cool points, that's what subcultures were always about.

 It immediately became clear that making friends as a health goth would be more difficult.
 But I guess that's the point?
-If you spend all your time looking moody, listening to MssingNo and the Haxan Cloak while droning on about "the role the digital space plays in the democratization of art" you have to expect a certain lack of love from the plebs.
+If you spend all your time looking moody, listening to MssingNo and the Haxan Cloak while droning on about "the role the digital space plays in the democratisation of art" you have to expect a certain lack of love from the plebs.

 The nice barbers I visited seemed confused by my petulance, and offered me some chocolate from the fishbowl to cheer me up.

 It didn't work, though; I'd gone full method, like a female Day-Lewis with a Nike+ subscription.
-You don't have time for celebrations when your life is about sweat and sadness.
+You don't have time for Celebrations when your life is about sweat and sadness.